 bed.
 This is

 told that this bed had rootlets of Stigmaria in it.
 Therefore, it appears

 that we have a bed of limestone capable

 of preserving rootlets, yet in it is a tree without roots.

 the Figure above was capable of preserving roots, but the fact that it was so selective in doing so suggests that something is amiss with the

-for this section of
+in situ interpretation for this section of

 strata as well.
 Once again we have a section of strata